 - Tourette’s Syndrome

-If you are wondering how to get a medical marijuana card in Savoy, Chicago, or any of the surrounding areas, see the full list of qualifying health conditions here, or visit one of our six medical marijuana clinics throughout Illinois.
-Our cannabis-friendly clinicians and medical marijuana doctors would be happy to provide you with a free consultation and evaluation to determine whether you are a good candidate for the Compassionate Use Of Medical Cannabis Program.
+If you are wondering how to get a medical marijuana card, see the full list of qualifying health conditions here, or visit one of our eight medical marijuana clinics throughout Illinois, Colorado, and Missouri.
+Our cannabis-friendly clinicians and medical marijuana doctors would be happy to provide you with a free consultation and evaluation to determine whether you are a good candidate for treatment.
 We offer fast and easy approvals for our patients and help them through every step of the medical card application process, from filling out and submitting the free application to having your photo ID taken.
 Click here for more information about our services, as well as what to bring to your first appointment at Medical Cannabis Outreach.

 Aside from the range of natural treatment options (in THC and CBD forms) and the availability of medical cannabis in a rapidly growing industry, another main reason to get a medical card is that it is affordable.
 In the state of Illinois, a medical marijuana license costs $100 for a one-year registration, $200 for a two-year registration, and $250 for a three-year registration.
 Veterans and patients with social security disability insurance (SSDI) receive a 50-percent discount on their registration if they are able to provide proof of SSDI and/or DD214/discharge papers when they submit an application.